PhotoCalcs

 Max size = Image pixels ÷ Target DPI

 Calculated for both 300 DPI (professional) and the custom lower DPI threshold (default 150 DPI).
+Results are shown in your chosen unit — inches or centimetres.

 Frequently Asked Questions